 Phobjikha Nature Hike

 • The hike starts below Gangtey Goemba.
 The first part of the walk is downhill, for about 30 minutes, to the Khewa Chu stream that meanders through Phobjikha valley.
-From Khewa village, the trail leads through open meadows to the Khewa Lhakhang built in 13th century.
+From Khewa village, the trail leads through open meadows to the Khewa Lhakhang built in the 13th century.
 The temple houses about 30 young monks.
-The walk will end at the village school before reaching the Phobjikha village town.
+The walk will end at the village school before reaching Phobjikha village town.

-Spend the afternoon exploring the Phobjikha village..
+Spend the afternoon exploring Phobjikha village.

-Upon arrival in Paro, check-in at the hotel.
+Upon arrival in Paro, check in at the hotel.

-In the evening free time to explore paro town.
+In the evening free time to explore Paro town.

 After early morning breakfast, we will take you for a morning hike up to Taktsang Monastery, also known as ‘Tiger’s Nest’.
 Hanging precariously and magically from a rather steep cliff, the Taktshang monastery is a monument of genuine pride for the Bhutanese nation.
 It defies architectural principles to the core and amazes tourists from around the world.
 It is a sight to behold

-Taktshang or the Tigers lair as the monastery is called, it is widely regarded is one of the most important monuments of spiritual significance in Bhutan.
+Taktshang or the Tigers lair as the monastery is called is widely regarded as one of the most important monuments of spiritual significance in Bhutan.
 Its history is deeply associated with the visit of Guru Padmasambhava, the revered Indian saint who came to Bhutan in the 8th century AD.
 The cave was named Taktshang after Guru Rinpoche flew into the cave from KurtoeSingye Dzong in eastern Bhutan while riding on a tigress.
 When he landed in the cave, he took the wrathful form of Guru DorjiDrolo who is regarded as one of the eight manifestations of Guru Rinpoche to decimate the demons.

 • The Jowo Temple of Kyichu is one of the oldest temples in Bhutan.
 The temple was built by the Tibetan King SongstenGampo in the 7th Century AD.
 The KyichuLhakhang was one of the 108 temples constructed by him to subdue a demon that was terrorizing the people of the Himalayas.
 The Lhakahng underwent many extensions during the ages with the last one being carried out in 1965 by the Queen Mother AshiKezangChodenWangchuck.
 She added another new structure to the temple called the Guru Lhakahng.
 As one of the oldest Lhakahangs, it houses many important relics.
-One of the most important relics of the temple is a 7th century statue of JowoSakyamuni which is believed to have cast atthe same time as it famous counterpart in Lhasa Tibet.
+One of the most important relics of the temple is a 7th-century statue of JowoSakyamuni which is believed to have been cast at the same time as its famous counterpart in Lhasa Tibet.

-In the morning after early breakfast we will see you off at the Paro Airport for your onward destinations.
+In the morning after early breakfast, we will see you off at the Paro Airport for your onward destinations.